Trysting Trees: BIRCH, 13th March, LOGIE STEADING (FORRES)

 £75*

-*One place is held for anyone living with a chronic condition.
+*One fully refundable place is available to anyone living with a chronic condition.
 This scheme enables people to book in the knowledge that they can cancel on the day of the workshop, and receive a full refund.
 Please get in touch if you would like more information or to take this place.

 Accessibility: